DevJames-tech/DAGGER_GITHUB/README.md

-# Week4Day1-Github
-#NOTE was unable to upload on time due to issues with GITHUB, after you were unable to help me.
-You gave me permission to submit it late.
-Week4Day2 or Tues, July 9, 2019

-1. What are the HTTP verbs and what do each correspond with.
 a.
 The POST verb- is most-often utilized to **create** new resources.
 In particular, it's used to create subordinate resources.
 That is, subordinate to some other (e.g. parent) resource.
 In other words, when creating a new resource, POST to the parent and the service takes care of associating the new resource with the parent, assigning an ID (new resource URI), etc. According to the design of the HTTP specification, GET (along with HEAD) requests are used only to read data and not change it.
 On successful creation, return HTTP status 201
 b.
 The HTTP GET method is used to **read** (or retrieve) a representation of a resource.
 In the “happy” (or non-error) path, GET returns a representation in XML or JSON and an HTTP response code of 200 (OK).
 In an error case, it most often returns a 404 (NOT FOUND) or 400 (BAD REQUEST).